Cirsium horridulum

 Thomas Nuttall (1786-1859) described var. megacanthum as "one of the most terribly armed plants in the genus."

+Description

 Cirsium horridulum is a biennial herb up to 250 cm tall, with a large taproot and fleshy side roots that sometimes sprout new shoots.
 Leaves are up to 40 cm long with thick, sharp spines along the edges.
-There are usually several flower heads, also with sharp spines, Luma apiculata each head with disc florets but no ray florets.
+There are usually several flower heads, also with sharp spines, each head with disc florets but no ray florets.
 Flower color varies from one plant to the next: white, yellow, pink, red or purple.